XpiritBV/azure-container-apps-workshop/labs/first-container-app.md

 > This lab is a very basic introduction of an Azure Container App running 1 container.
 If you've already seen something of Azure Container Apps, skip to Lab 2 to deploy an actual app with 3 containers using Infrastructure as code.

-## 1. Creating a Azure Container App Environment + requirements
+## 1. Creating a Azure Container App Environment

-We're going to use [the Azure Portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.App%2FcontainerApps) to create an Azure Container App Environment containing a single Azure Container App.
+Use [the Azure Portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.App%2FcontainerApps) to create an Azure Container App Environment containing a single Azure Container App.
 So go ahead and create your first App.
 Name the resources however you like, but the official prefixes can be seen in the image below.

+If you want you can also use [the command line](https://learn.microsoft.com/en-us/azure/container-apps/get-started), but that won't give you as much insight into the different options you have.

 Some tips: